Contest overview

 A GLimpse into Contest Weekend:

-Required Element - We will reveal the required line of dialogue that every team must include in their film.
-Teams will also draw for their required location to film at.
+• Required Elements - We will reveal the required line of dialogue that every team must include in their film.
+Teams will also draw for their film’s required genre .

 Advice from FRFF: We recommend only sending one team member to the kick-off event, this is so that the rest of the team will be able to start planning for their film and prepare food for the long night ahead.